*As a publicly listed company, we bring added transparency, credibility, and trust to your preparation journey.

 Here are some CLAT logical reasoning tips to help you with your preparation:

-• Try to solve past year's question papers to obtain a sense of the types of problems that will be asked.
+• Solve past year's question papers to get a sense of the passage style and question types.

-• Mock exams can help you improve your preparation.
+• Mock exams can help you improve your speed and accuracy.

 Current Affairs including General Knowledge